Royal Alexandra and Albert School

 The Royal Alexandra and Albert School is an all-through co-educational boarding school near Reigate, Surrey.
 The headmaster as of 2022 is Morgan Thomas.
 The Royal Alexandra and Albert School Act 1949 (12, 13 & 14 Geo.
 6. c. xviii) united The Royal Alexandra School, which was founded in 1758, and The Royal Albert Orphan School, which was founded in 1864 as a national memorial to Prince Albert, late husband of Queen Victoria.
-It is one of 32 state-maintained boarding schools in England and Wales, and the only one to educate children from primary school years to sixth form.
+It is one of 27 state boarding schools in England and Wales, and the only one to educate children from primary school years to sixth form.

 History of the Royal Alexandra and Albert School

 The earliest link in the school's history goes back to the Orphan Working School which was founded in 1758 by fourteen men meeting in an inn led by Edward Pickard, a dissenting minister.
 The school expanded under the secretaryship of Joseph Soul in Hampstead.
 It continued to expand and it opened a linked convalescent home in Margate.

 The other part of the school was known as the Royal Albert Orphan Asylum.
 It opened in Camberley in 1864.
 The second school was intended for children between the ages of five and eight and was founded by the Orphan Working School, with Joseph Soul as the first honorary secretary.
 In 1867 Queen Victoria planted a Wellingtonia Gigantica tree during an "Inauguration Ceremony" for the school.
 A stone at the site was engraved VIR 1867 and is mistakenly thought by some to be the foundation stone of the building.
 The Wellingtonia survives to this day.
 A later patron of the school was Victoria's son Prince Arthur, Duke of Connaught and Strathearn.

 After the school left, the site was for a while used as the WRAC College.
 Boys at the school were required to work in addition to their schooling: for example on the farm, in the gardens, in a tailor's shop and in a cobbler's workshop.

 The two schools, the Royal Alexandra Orphanage and the Royal Albert School, joined together in Gatton Park, near Reigate, just after the Second World War.
 Over the years it evolved from an orphanage to a state boarding school.
-There are around 36 state boarding schools in the UK, where education is provided by the state and parents pay for board.
+There are around 30 state boarding schools in the UK, where education is provided by the state and parents pay for board.

 The school's foundation still supports some children whose home circumstances make a boarding education desirable, such as MOD Students.